 Defective books, not due to shipping damage, must be reported to the Company within 7 days of receipt.
 The Company reserves the right to repair, replace, or credit defective classroom books.

 Errors & Corrections

-- The Company provides guidelines in the Step-By-Step Publishing Guide (PDF) and Checklist (PDF).
+The Company provides guidelines in the Step-By-Step Publishing Guide (PDF) and Checklist (PDF).
 If the Customer does not follow guidelines, submits material inadequately, or misses errors, then errors or poor print quality are not the Company’s fault.
 This includes content too close to the binding or trim edges, typos, grammatical errors, unfinished text, colors not appearing or reproducing accurately (e.g., neon colors cannot be reproduced), or any other text or image errors.
-The Customer has final responsibility for proofing and fixing content before submitting the order.
+The Customer has final responsibility to proof and fix content before sending the order.

-- See Shipping above for information about books with damage or defects.
+See Shipping above for information about damaged or defective books.

-- The Customer agrees to not violate any copyrights or trademarks owned by the Company.
-This includes unauthorized use of the Company’s name, logo, or other web site content, or reprinting Customer’s classroom book by another company other than School Mate® Publishing.
+The Customer agrees to not violate any copyrights or trademarks owned by the Company.
+This includes unauthorized use of the Company’s name, logo, or other website content, or reprinting Customer’s classroom book by another company, person, or entity.
 The Customer agrees to all terms of the Company’s Copyright & Trademark policy.

 The Company’s name, logo and web address will be included in every book produced.